Skip to content

 # Simulate data

-using OrdinaryDiffEqTsit5, DataFrames
+using OrdinaryDiffEqTsit5, DataFrames, StableRNGs

 function f_true!(du, u, p, t)